7 Amazing Benefits of Turnips

 by Meenakshi Nagdeve last updated -

-Turnips are a lesser-known vegetable in the market despite a number of health benefits associated with them, which may include their ability to improve bone health, protect the heart, and prevent cancer.
+Turnips are a lesser-known vegetable in the market despite a number of health benefits associated with them, which may include their ability to improve bone health, protect the heart.
 They also reduce inflammation and optimize digestion.
 Additionally, turnips may regulate metabolism, increase circulation, and boost the immune system.

 What is Turnip?